Does sweet potato help with joint pain during perimenopause?

 Nutrition

-Joint pain during perimenopause is increasingly recognised as a real hormonal symptom rather than just coincidental ageing.
-Oestrogen has anti-inflammatory properties in joint tissue, and as levels decline, the synovial membranes that line joints can become more inflamed and less lubricated.
-Sweet potato cannot restore oestrogen, but its nutrient profile directly targets several of the inflammation and tissue-maintenance mechanisms involved in perimenopausal joint pain.
+Joint pain during perimenopause is increasingly recognized as a real hormonal symptom rather than just coincidental aging.
+Estrogen has anti-inflammatory properties in joint tissue, and as levels decline, the synovial membranes that line joints can become more inflamed and less lubricated.
+Sweet potato cannot restore estrogen, but its nutrient profile directly targets several of the inflammation and tissue-maintenance mechanisms involved in perimenopausal joint pain.

 Anthocyanins and NF-kB inhibition